aws/aws-for-fluent-bit/troubleshooting/debugging.md

 Many Fluent Bit problems can be easily understood once you have full log output.
 Also, if you want help from the aws-for-fluent-bit team, we generally request/require debug log output.

 The log level for Fluent Bit can be set in the [Service section](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit), or by setting the env var `FLB_LOG_LEVEL=debug`.

+#### Enabling Monitoring for Fluent Bit

+Kubernetes users should use the Fluent Bit [prometheus endpoint](https://docs.fluentbit.io/manual/administration/monitoring) and their preferred prometheus compatible agent to scrape the endpoint.

+FireLens users should check out the FireLens example for sending Fluent Bit internal metrics to CloudWatch: [amazon-ecs-firelens-examples/send-fb-metrics-to-cw](https://github.com/aws-samples/amazon-ecs-firelens-examples/tree/mainline/examples/fluent-bit/send-fb-internal-metrics-to-cw).

+The FireLens example technique shown in the link above can also be used outside of FireLens if desired.

 #### Searching old issues